htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 ### Objective

 In order to make the expected success tangible when using a tool focused on static analysis, the expectation is created that such an artifact meets at least the following requirements:
+In order to make the expected success tangible when using a tool focused on static analysis, the expectation is created that such an artifact meets at least the following requirements:

-* Be fast to execute: in case of delay, this can be considered a friction for the development cycle;
+* __Be fast to execute__: in case of delay, this can be considered a friction for the development cycle;
-* The user must be able to write his own rules: this is how we place them with co-creators of the technology;
+* __The user must be able to write his own rules__: this is how we place them as co-creators of the technology;
-* Low false-positive rate: we have limited resources so it is necessary to invest them where it really makes sense;
+* __Low false-positive rate__: we have limited resources so it is necessary to invest them where it really makes sense;

 In addition to the basic requirements of the solution, such as: being able to say which source code will be analyzed, paths that the solution should ignore, which rules to use, among others.